Auburn Options for Learning

-Open Doors-offered through Green River college for students more than 1 year behind in high school. (students must meet other requirements).
+Open Doors-offered by Green River college for students more than 1 year behind in high school. (students must meet other requirements).
 Students can earn a high school diploma while simultaneously earning college credits towards an AA Degree or Certificate Program.

 Virginia Cross Native Education Center-A program primarily for Muckleshoot students who have dropped out for students ages 14-21 in grades 9-12.

 Visit for more information about any West Auburn program.

 Early Childhood Education Assistance Program (ECEAP)—Free comprehensive preschool and family service program supported by the state of Washington.
 Eligible children are: aged 3-4 years by August 31, in Foster Care/Kinship Care, adopted out of Foster Care, from families receiving TANF or SSI for disability, from families experiencing homelessness, children with disabilities or IEPs, or families living on limited incomes.

 Early Childhood Education/Peer Model (ECE)—This program is an engaging preschool option designed to allow tuition-paying students from the Auburn community opportunities to play and learn alongside their peers with developmental delays.
 Each class is taught by a special education teacher and consists of rich, developmentally appropriate instruction in all areas of development (academics, social skills, self-help, communication and fine/gross motor).
 Instruction is carefully designed to prepare all students for school success.

 Transitional Kindergarten—Full-day program for students who will be 4 years old by August 31 and have not yet had any formal early learning opportunities.
 Eligibility for the program will be determined based on student assessment.

 Visit for more information about preschool in the Auburn School District.